Shafeeq-Msf/LibraryManagementSystem/README.md

 2.Open the project in your preferred Java IDE.
 3.Compile and run the LibraryManagementSystem class to start the application.

-**Usage**
+# Usage
 Upon running the application, a menu will be displayed with various options.
 Use the number keys to select the desired option.
 Here are the available options:

-Add Book: Allows you to add a new book to the library.
+1.**Add Book**: Allows you to add a new book to the library.
 Enter the book's ISBN, title, author, and publication year.
-Remove Book: Allows you to remove a book from the library.
+2.**Remove Book**: Allows you to remove a book from the library.
 Enter the book's ISBN to remove it.
-Update Book Information: Allows you to update the information of an existing book.
+3.**Update Book Information**: Allows you to update the information of an existing book.
 Enter the book's ISBN and provide the new title, author, and publication year.
-Search Book: Allows you to search for a book by its ISBN.
+4.**Search Book**: Allows you to search for a book by its ISBN.
 Enter the book's ISBN to find it in the library.
-Display All Books: Displays the details of all books in the library.
+5.**Display All Books**: Displays the details of all books in the library.
-Show All Available Books: Displays the details of all available books in the library.
+6.**Show All Available Books**: Displays the details of all available books in the library.
-Borrow Book: Allows you to borrow a book from the library.
+7.**Borrow Book**: Allows you to borrow a book from the library.
 Enter the book's ISBN to borrow it if available.
-Return Book: Allows you to return a book to the library.
+8.**Return Book**: Allows you to return a book to the library.
 Enter the book's ISBN to return it.
-Exit: Exits the application.
+9.**Exit**: Exits the application.

-Dependencies
+# Dependencies
 The Library Management System does not have any external dependencies.

-Contributing
+# Contributing
 Contributions to the Library Management System are welcome!
 If you encounter any issues or have suggestions for improvement, please create a new issue or submit a pull request.

-License
+# License
-The Library Management System is open-source software licensed under the MIT License.
+The Library Management System is open-source software licensed under the **MIT License**.

-Contact
+# Contact
-If you have any questions or need assistance, please contact Shafeeq S at shafeeq.salaudeen@anywhere.co
+If you have any questions or need assistance, please contact **Shafeeq S** at **shafeeq.salaudeen@anywhere.co**